-How to Fix High Amazon DSP CPMs
+How to Fix High Amazon DSP CPMs and Reduce Waste

 Quick answer: High CPMs do not automatically mean a campaign is broken.
 Some formats and inventory types are naturally more expensive than others.
 Some audiences cost more because they are more competitive or more selective.